-Can I make a woven pattern in a knit fabric?
+Can I make a woven pattern in a knit stretch fabric?

 If your pattern calls for a plain weave fabric like poplin but you want to use French terry, can you?
 The short answer is, usually.
 If the woven pattern is very structured – say, a tailored blazer – and you want to keep that structure, be prepared to interface all the fabric.
 And if the interfacing will make your knit too thick, then that’s not a switch you should make.
 If, however, you want to make that blazer look slouchy and unstructured, you may only need to interface the areas for the closures.
 But remember – your blazer in substituted fabric won’t look like the original.

 But strictly speaking, you’ll be able to put the garment on (which is not necessarily the case with switching a knit garment to woven), though you may find that the addition of stretch from the knit fabric means you need to size down.
 And once again, remember – your pattern in substituted fabric won’t look like the original.

 A good example of a pattern that can be made in either woven or knit is my Shoreline Boatneck.
 The faced neckline is stabilized no matter which fabric you use, and it is unstructured enough that the switch to a different fabric doesn’t drastically change the style.
 This flexibility might be why I have so many of these in my closet!

-Can I make a knit pattern in a woven fabric?
+Can I make a knit pattern designed for stretch fabric in a woven fabric instead?